MiRON-project/Miron-Engine/Documentation/README.md

 ---
 ## Installation of the MIRoN Modeling Tools

-1. Download the MIRoN Eclipse plugin (MIRoN-Eclipse-Tools-vXXXX) from https://github.com/MiRON-project/Miron-Framework/tree/master/Tools/Eclipse-Modeling-Tools/Plugins.
+1. Download the MIRoN Eclipse plugin (MIRoN-Eclipse-Tools-vXXXX.zip) from https://github.com/MiRON-project/Miron-Framework/tree/master/Tools/Eclipse-Modeling-Tools/Plugins.
 Note that the MIRON modeling tools require the installation of the RoQME plugins.
-Optionally, you can choose RoQME-MIRoN-Eclipse-Tools-vXXXX, which contains all the RoQME and MIRON plugins.
+Optionally, you can choose the file RoQME-MIRoN-Eclipse-Tools-vXXXX.zip, which contains all the RoQME and MIRON plugins.

 2. Create a new “MIRoN” folder at “/home/smartsoft” and extract the file previously downloaded in (1).